 After all the hotel loyalty program devaluations, a lot of people are asking what is the best hotel credit card?
 There certainly have been some disappointing changes (read devaluations) made to most of the redemption rates with Hilton, Priority Club, Marriott, and Starwood.
 With that in mind, there have also been some exciting new cards and lucrative offers released--specifically the Club Carlson Premier Rewards Visa 85,000 point welcome bonus.

 Why is the Club Carlson Premier card the best hotel credit card?

 The points earned from the welcome bonus and meeting the minimum spend alone are worth four free nights at a top tier Club Carlson Property.
 Redemption rates at the top Radisson Blu hotels in Europe, such as the Radisson Blu in Split Croatia, are from 44,000-50,000 points per night.
 With the card you are automatically upgraded to gold status, which gives you free room upgrades and a bonus award night for stays of two nights or more.

 In my opinion, it is the free bonus night that really sets this hotel credit card apart.
 Assuming you will stay for at least two nights at each property, you essentially double the value of Club Carlson points.

 Some people are reporting a difficult time getting approved for cards from US Bank, but if you can get this card it is a great deal.
 I was able to get approved for the business card earlier this year, and recently reapplied for the personal card and was approved the second time around.

-The signup bonus from just these two cards will be worth 195,000 points–including the points earned from the minimum spend to meet the sign-up offer requirements.
-Add a few more purchases and you can easily round out your points balance to 200,000–which will be worth eight free nights at a top tier Radisson Blu hotel when you use the free bonus award nights.
+The welcome bonus from just these two cards will be worth 195,000 points--including the points earned from the minimum spend to meet the welcome bonus requirements.
+Add a few more purchases and you can easily round out your points balance to 200,000--which will be worth eight free nights at a top tier Radisson Blu hotel when you use the free bonus award nights.